The Power of a Mobile CMMS

 - Talk-to-text and other device tech features: It has become easy to add notes with modern devices, including talk-to-text capabilities.
 “Fat-finger typing” is no longer a barrier.

-Efficiency is at the top of this list.
-Just think of the time you would save from walking back to your desk for some information, or to the spare parts room to find a part that is out of stock.
-Imagine if an emergency work order automatically shows up on your device with a notification chime versus seeing a note back at your desk.
+Or imagine if an emergency work order automatically shows up on your device with a notification chime versus seeing a note back at your desk.
 Quick access to work orders, including the ability to edit, manage and close them is a great timesaver.
-Improving communication between maintenance staff, management and the general population of staff submitting requests is amazing.
-The same efficiencies we see using mobile devices in our day-to-day personal lives can directly translate to efficiencies in our work operations.
+And improving communication between maintenance staff, management and the general population of staff submitting requests is amazing.

 Conclusion